Family Guy season 6: Production

 In November 2007, Variety reported that creator Seth MacFarlane had joined the 2007–2008 Writers Guild of America strike and refused to complete more Family Guy episodes.
 A spokesperson for Fox said: "Our hope is that he returns to work and completes his non-writing obligations on those episodes".
 IGN reported that Fox would air three episodes of Family Guy without MacFarlane doing the final work.
-MacFarlane noted that Fox could legally do that, but thought it was a "colossal dick move", and said that "They've never done anything like this before [...]
+MacFarlane noted that Fox could legally do that, but he thought it was a "colossal dick move", and said that "They've never done anything like this before [...]
 It's really going to be unfortunate and damaging to our relationship if they do it."

 Fox aired two new episodes during November 2007.
 The production of the episodes started but was not completed before the strike.
 "Padre de Familia" was the first episode of these two episodes to air and "Peter's Daughter" was the second.
-The strike ended on February 12, 2008 and the series resumed airing regularly.
+The strike ended on February 12, 2008, and the series resumed airing regularly.